Volunteer in Costa Rica: Pura Vida!

 IMPORTANT NOTICE REGARDING AIR TRAVEL: Before purchasing your airline tickets, please check with us to ensure the trip has the necessary minimum number of participants required to operate.

-$2,995 per person double (or more) occupancy for ten days; single supplement $600 (subject to availability – see below)
+$2,995 per person double (or more) occupancy for nine days; single room at hotels is $600 additional (subject to availability – see below)

 (Note: Your trip expense may be tax-deductible.
 Please see our Frequently Asked Questions page and consult your tax adviser for details.)